Skip to content

 Intensive TA

-Targeted TA is usually sufficient to address most state deafblind project child-specific TA needs, but some may opt for in-depth, individualized consultation and support.
-In these cases, NCDB can provide intensive support.
+NCDB's targeted TA is usually sufficient to address most state deafblind project child-specific TA needs, but some projects may opt child-specific intensive TA, which provides in-depth, individualized consultation and support.

 Intensive TA follows the recommendations in Implementing Evidence-Based Practices for Children Who Are Deaf-Blind: A TA Reference Guide and Providing Technical Assistance to Families: A Guide for State Deaf-Blind Projects.
 Specific activities vary depending on your project's needs, but common areas include: